ChamuMutezva/frontend-nanodegree-feedreader/README.md

 # Project Overview

 This project is a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and left an incomplete application test suite.
-I took over the testing to see that the projecthas been completed
+I took over the testing to see that the project has been completed

 ## Why this Project?